bricker0/choropleth_map/README.md

 You may see that in your popup box, a map reader might not understand your attribute name - so they may not know what the number represents.
 To change your attribute names and in turn update the field name in the pop up - <a href="https://doc.arcgis.com/en/arcgis-online/manage-data/describe-fields.htm#ESRI_SECTION1_665863484B9E4001A25FDDD9A030235A">follow these directions.</a>

+Now, if you decide to map a swipe user interface to compare your data, you will need to make two seperate web maps.
+If you want to make a spy glass user interface to compare your data, you can have one map with two layers.
+Or if you don't know yet, you can create 3 maps.
+1. with both data sets.
+2. with one data set 3. with the other dataset.
+Then you can decide later if you want a swipe or spyglass.
+Repeat the steps above to make these maps.

-Add the second data set and style like you did above.
-Once you are happy with the style of your web map, we will move on to building our "Configure Web "
+Once you are happy with the style of your web map, we will move on to building our "Configure Web"

+# Configure Web App to compare indicator data

 Navigate to your "Content" page.
 Then click the button in the top left that says "+Create" and then select "Configurable Apps" then in the left menu of the new window click "Compare Maps/Layers" and then click the option "Story Map Swipe and Spyglass".
 Then click "Create a web app" and fill in all the parameters in the text window.
 Then click "Done".